ibm-cloud-docs/vmwaresolutions/vsphere/vs_vsphereclusteroverview.md

   years:  2016, 2018

-lastupdated: "2018-06-22"
+lastupdated: "2018-08-16"

 ---

 # VMware vSphere on IBM Cloud overview

-VMware vSphere on {{site.data.keyword.cloud}} is a streamlined and optimized ordering platform for VMware, which allows you to build your own IBM-hosted VMware environment by customizing and ordering the VMware-compatible hardware based on your selected VMware components.
+VMware vSphere on {{site.data.keyword.cloud}} is a streamlined and optimized ordering platform for VMware.
+With this platform, you can build your own IBM-hosted VMware environment by customizing and ordering the VMware-compatible hardware based on your selected VMware components.

 The {{site.data.keyword.vmwaresolutions_short}} console filters the hardware automatically, based on the VMware components that you select.
-For example, when creating a new all-flash VMware vSAN cluster, only the hardware that is validated against the [VMware Compatibility Guide](https://www.vmware.com/resources/compatibility/search.php) is presented and a minimum of four ESXi servers is required.
+For example, when you create a new all-flash VMware vSAN cluster, only the hardware that is validated against the [VMware Compatibility Guide](https://www.vmware.com/resources/compatibility/search.php) is presented.
+Also, a minimum of four ESXi servers is required.

-VMware vSphere on {{site.data.keyword.cloud_notm}} does not automate the installation, configuration, and bring-up of the optional VMware components and it allows maximum of flexibility to design and build your hosted VMware environment while incorporating VMware-compatible hardware.
+VMware vSphere on {{site.data.keyword.cloud_notm}} does not automate the installation, configuration, and bring-up of the optional VMware components.
+The platform allows maximum of flexibility to design and build your hosted VMware environment while incorporating VMware-compatible hardware.

 Use this offering to create a new cluster of ESXi servers or scale out an existing cluster of ESXi servers in an {{site.data.keyword.CloudDataCent_notm}}.
 Depending on the VMware components that you select, you can start with just one ESXi server and then scale the cluster later as needed.

-## Components of VMware vSphere on IBM Cloud
+## Technical specifications for VMware vSphere on IBM Cloud clusters

 Review the components of VMware vSphere on {{site.data.keyword.cloud_notm}}.